-Treatment of FL depends upon the stage of disease at presentation as evaluated by the Ann Arbor Staging system (table 1).
+Treatment of FL depends upon the stage of disease at presentation (table 1).
 Patients with localized (stage I) disease are candidates for radiation therapy, which is curative in a percentage of patients.
 In contrast, the treatment of advanced (stage III/IV) disease is not curative and focuses largely on symptom control with chemoimmunotherapy with or without radiation therapy.
 Even so, patients with advanced stage FL generally have an excellent prognosis.

 The management of patients with stage II FL is more variable, with some clinicians offering treatment similar to that used for stage I disease and others offering treatment similar to that used for advanced stage disease.
 (See "Initial treatment of limited stage (I/II) follicular lymphoma", section on 'Bulky stage II FL'.)